nochso/writeme/README.md

 - `@api.summary@`
     - Indented list of namespaces, classes and methods including the first line of PHPDocs.
+- `@api.short@`
+    - Indented list of namespaces and classes including the first line of PHPDocs.
 - `@api.full@`
     - Verbose documentation for each class and methods.